j-hc/Reddit_ChatBot_Python/README.rst

               # a basic roll game

-              websock.send_message(response_text, resp.channel_url) # and send the message finally, always add resp.channel_url as the second argument return True  # return true if you want to be done with checkingthe other hooks
+              websock.send_message(response_text, resp.channel_url) # and send the message finally, always add resp.channel_url as the second argument websock.send_snoomoji('partyparrot', resp.channel_url)  # and send a snoomoji cuz why not return True  # return true if you want to be done with checkingthe other hooks
                            # first added hooks gets executed first